Warning: Disconnect power before servicing.

 low

-PROBLEMSResMed AirSense 10 and AirSense 11 CPAP machines are reliable, but over time they develop predictable issues ranging from mask leaks and humidifier faults to motor noise and pressure drift.
-Most problems fall into three categories: air delivery (leaks, pressure, noise), climate control (humidifier, water leaks, dry mouth), and device errors (screen failures, diagnostic hangs, motor life counters).
+PROBLEMSResMed AirSense 10 and AirSense 11 CPAP machines are reliable, but they develop predictable issues over time.
+Problems fall into three buckets: air delivery (leaks, pressure, noise), climate control (humidifier faults, rainout, dry mouth), and device errors (screen failures, motor life warnings).
+Most of what you're seeing isn't the machine dying, it's the machine asking for basic maintenance.

 RESETResetting a ResMed AirSense 10 or 11 restores user-accessible settings (comfort preferences, ramp, EPR, climate control, alarms) to factory defaults and clears stored therapy data.
 Clinical pressure settings are not affected by a user reset - they require the provider access code.
 A hard power cycle (unplugging for 60 seconds) resolves firmware freezes without clearing data.